jguerra7/Powershell_Training/07_MultiTasking_background_Jobs/01_Multi_tasking_windows_powershell.md

 ## Multitasking Windows PowerShell
-What You’ll Learn in This Hour:
+What You’ll Learn in This section :

 You may have noticed in your Windows PowerShell practice thus far that you temporarily lose control over your session when you execute one or more commands.
 This behavior is by design; you give the shell a set of instructions, and it goes about its business until it’s finished, after which you get your prompt back.